awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.BestPractices.md

 #### Optimizing queries for asynchronous key prefetch<a name="Aurora.BestPractices.AKP.Optimizing"></a>

 You can confirm whether a query can take advantage of the AKP feature\.
-To do so, use the EXPLAIN statement with the EXTENDED keyword to profile the query before running it\.
-The *EXPLAIN statement* provides information about the execution plan to use for a specified query\.
+To do so, use the `EXPLAIN` statement to profile the query before running it\.
+The `EXPLAIN` statement provides information about the execution plan to use for a specified query\.

-In the output for the EXPLAIN statement, the `Extra` column describes additional information included with the execution plan\.
+In the output for the `EXPLAIN` statement, the `Extra` column describes additional information included with the execution plan\.
 If the AKP feature applies to a table used in the query, this column includes one of the following values:
 + `Using Key Prefetching`
 + `Using join buffer (Batched Key Access with Key Prefetching)`

-The following example shows use of EXPLAIN with EXTENDED to view the execution plan for a query that can take advantage of AKP\.
+The following example shows the use of `EXPLAIN` to view the execution plan for a query that can take advantage of AKP\.

 ```
-mysql> explain extended select sql_no_cache
+mysql> explain select sql_no_cache
     ->     ps_partkey,
     ->     sum(ps_supplycost * ps_availqty) as value
     -> from